-In his capacity as a UNESCO Goodwill Ambassador and Chairman of the Maimonides Interfaith Foundation, Professor Nasser David Khalili participated in the Panel Discussion entitled “Educating for Citizenship in a Global World”, which took place at the Asia Society Headquarters in New York on 29 September 2015.
-This event was co-organized by the Asia Society… Read more »
+In his capacity as a UNESCO Goodwill Ambassador and Chairman of the Maimonides Interfaith Foundation, Professor Sir Nasser David Khalili participated in the Panel Discussion entitled “Educating for Citizenship in a Global World”, which took place at the Asia Society Headquarters in New York on 29 September 2015.
+This event was co-organized by the Asia… Read more »

 Posts Categorized: Professor Khalili

-Read our founder David Khalili’s thoughts on the safeguarding of students against radicalisation.
+Read our founder Sir David Khalili’s thoughts on the safeguarding of students against radicalisation.
 What is the government’s responsibility in this area?
 Without a new government-led emphasis on education in classrooms, we will continue to contend with the messengers of destruction and hate.
-With effective education we can build a generation capable of living in harmony… Read more »
+With effective education we can build a generation capable of living in… Read more »